top of page

 Linda Yang Poirier

-As one of the very first students at RBS, she trained under Mrs. Sylvia Logan and obtained her certificate in the Elementary Executant Examination at the age of 16.
+As one of the very first students at RBS, Linda trained under Mrs. Sylvia Logan and obtained her certificate in the Elementary Executant Examination at the age of 16.
 Her most cherished memories were dancing the “Sugarplum Fairy” in The Nutcracker with the Saint John Symphony Orchestra, “Giselle” in the spring recital, and choreographing both her own senior solo as well as a multi-disciplinary project based on Romeo and Juliet.
 She was chosen to dance at the Jeux Canada Games, as well as in various KV Players productions.

-A former French classroom teacher at public school and college levels with a B.A., M.A. & B.Ed., she returned to the ballet studio with her own children and volunteered with Gala Ballet Productions.
-She completed the Certificate in Ballet Teaching Studies (CBTS), is a Registered Teacher of the Royal Academy of Dance (RAD) and member of the International Association for Dance Medicine and Science (IADMS).
-She is also certified in Progressing Ballet Technique (PBT)She teaches ballet at all levels and looks forward to incorporating adult ballet into the class selections.
+A former French classroom teacher at public school and college levels with a B.A., M.A. & B.Ed., she returned to the ballet studio as an adult with her own children and volunteered with Gala Ballet Productions.
+Inspired and mentored by Mrs. Logan, she returned to the studio.
+Linda completed the Certificate in Ballet Teaching Studies (CBTS), is a Registered Teacher of the Royal Academy of Dance (RAD) and member of the International Association for Dance Medicine and Science (IADMS).
+She is also a certified instructor in Progressing Ballet Technique (PBT), Silver Swans®, Holistic Yoga Flow. and a Wellness Advocate with DōTERRA.
+She enjoys teaching at all levels, from babies & preschoolers to those in their golden years, or as we say in ballet, all Silver Swans!
+Linda is pleased to be working together with the others to help continue Mrs. Logan's important work and the legacy of RBS in our community.

 116865869_296178701723346_30158866074506